Mathew-Estafanous/Open-Stage/README.md

 The following must be installed on your machine before running or contributing.
 * [Golang](https://golang.org/) - The API is built using Golang.
 * [Docker](https://www.docker.com/) - Docker is used to easily spin up needed services, like a local database.
+* [Node](https://nodejs.org/en/) - Node.js is important if you intend on locally running the frontend of the app.

 ### Running
 ``git clone https://github.com/Mathew-Estafanous/Open-Stage.git`` - Clone the repository.

+``cd ./backend`` - Navigate to the backend directory of the project.

-``docker-compose up`` - Startup all services, including API and database.
+``docker-compose up`` - Startup all services, such as the REST API, database and redis server.

 All the required services should be up and running, including the API on ``:8080``.